 Method 4: Remove Processes from Random Access Memory (RAM) without Turning off the Mac

-RAM is primarily used in order for the processing time to be quicker than if long-term memory is used for all non-essential information.
+RAM is primarily used for the processing time to be quicker than if long-term memory is used for all non-essential information.
 Long-term memory requires a longer read-and-write process than RAM.
-RAM is crucial in order to keep your Mac (or any computer) running at full speed.
+RAM is crucial to keep your Mac (or any computer) running at full speed.

 Now clearing this memory is easily accomplished by turning off the Macbook.
-However, if you are trying to avoid losing any unsaved work, this method may be worth trying prior to shutting down the Mac.
+However, if you are trying to avoid losing any unsaved work, this method may be worth trying before shutting down the Mac.

 To view and manage RAM: